COM498/Fall2019/README.md

 The MSSql Container, NodeJS Container, and Web Server Container should now be running in detached mode.
 You should be able to see this by running `docker ps`.

-To stop the containers, run `docker-compose stop` and to restart, use `docker-compose up -d`.
+To stop the containers, run `docker-compose stop` and to restart, use `docker-compose start`.

+<h3>Notes</h3>

 You can quit the containers by running `docker-compose down` and likewise `docker-compose up -d` to restart.
 Keep in mind though that this restarts the build process so your database will be wiped clean.

+The SA password for the MSSql Database is SaintLeo123.
+This is set in the docker-compose.yml file and the SqlContainer/Dockerfile.
+To have a different SA password, edit these two files as well as the database config in server.js.

 <h3>Troubleshooting</h3>